 Snatched (May 12)

 Goldie Hawn and Amy Schumer star as a mother-daughter duo who take a vacation to Ecuador and promptly find themselves comically ill-equipped to survive a kidnapping scheme.
-Basically, it’s like ‘Taken,’ but if Liam Neeson’s only skill were a great sense of humor.
+Basically, Snatched is like ‘Taken,’ but if Liam Neeson’s only skill were a great sense of humor.

 The Great Wall (February 17)

 The Great Wall of China is one of the most impressive things mankind has ever built.
 But what if it wasn’t built to keep other humans out?
 What if it was built to keep out monsters?
-That’s the premise of the action-adventure starring Matt Damon, and we’re incredibly eager to see what’s on the other side of that wall.
+That’s the premise of the action-adventure starring Matt Damon called The Great Wall.